chenlinear/chenlinear.github.io/content/posts/20230305-Book-review-Lost-in-Math.md

 What's more, I truly appreciate her honesty and bravery.
 She knows clearly that she is almost exclusively going to face a witch hunt after writing this book, but this is her true feelings after decades of research on particle physics.
 And there is that.

 I think I have refound what got me into physics in the first place, though I can't tell what it is exactly.
 I can't wait to go on yet another Odyssey with her next book: [_Existential Physics: A Scientist's Guide to Life's Biggest Questions_](https://www.amazon.com/Existential-Physics-Scientists-Biggest-Questions/dp/1984879456).
-I'm a big fan of Jean-Paul Sartre and Existentialism, maybe that would show up.
+I'm a big fan of Jean-Paul Sartre and Existentialism, maybe they would show up.

 I know there are a lot of questions, and I want to deal with them.